 To execute multiple transactions concurrently, multiple connections can be used.
 Each connection operates independently and uses locking via the file system, so the effect is the same whether connections are used from different threads or different processes on the same machine.

 By default, SQLite uses a rollback journal (DELETE, TRUNCATE or PERSIST modes) to protect against corruption, and supports rolling back transactions.
 Only a single transaction can modify the rollback journal at a time, which means that only a single write transaction can execute at a time.
-Any other transactions that attempt to write at the same time will fail with [.inline-code-snippet]SQLITE_BUSY[.inline-code-snippet].
+Any other transactions that attempt to write at the same time will fail with %%SQLITE_BUSY%%.
 Additionally, no read transactions can be performed while a write transaction is active.
-See the official documentation for more details.
+The official documentation has more details.

 When using the WAL journal mode instead, the concurrency restrictions are relaxed somewhat: read transactions can be executed concurrently with a single write transaction.
 There is also an experimental WAL2 mode that allows multiple concurrent write transactions as long as they don’t use the same pages.
 This is still experimental and on a separate SQLite branch, so we won’t cover that here.